karthiksharma98/sap-starterkit/doc/code_setup.md

 - `--eval-config`: (Optional) Specifies some networking parameters for the toolkit.
 Can be found in this repo as `config.json`.
 - `--perf-factor`: (Set by default to 1.0 if not provided).
 Provides a runtime scaling factor to compensate for difference in hardware.
 Refer to [this](https://docs.google.com/spreadsheets/d/1g5jUAbeNswO-EQHrU9EHYpTT2XYCbepeL9KFEAVehMo/edit#gid=0) spreadsheet for a list of performance conversion factors based on your GPU.

-    This script also launches a command-line interface (CLI) for the local toolkit server that supports the following options:
+    This script also launches a command-line interface (CLI) that supports the following options:

 - `log`: View server log
 - `evaluate <filename>`: If annotations are provided, run a local evaluation and generate evaluation metrics for the provided .json file with the given filename.
 - `help`: show help

-2. `start_client.sh` / `start_client_forecast.sh`: These scripts are used to run the illustrative examples for the detection-only and detection+forecasting settings respectively.
+1. `start_det_baseline.sh` / `start_fs_baseline.sh`: These scripts are used to run the illustrative examples for the detection-only and detection+forecasting settings respectively.
 The parameters are:

 - `--config`: Provides the configuration file for the mmdetection model.
 Can be found in the mmdetection repo.
 - `--weights`: Provides the weights for the mmdetection model.
 Can be downloaded from the [model zoo](https://github.com/open-mmlab/mmdetection/blob/v2.7.0/docs/model_zoo.md).